Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Exclusionary Definition of "Lifetime"

-Some of the warranty's language is not just vague, it is nonsensical.
+Some of the warranty's language is not just vague; it is nonsensical.

-And, it's not just renters and lessees who are excluded from warranty protection.
 Many very well-to-do people, the company's target market, don't own their homes.
 The homes are owned by trusts set up for tax and estate management purposes.
-But, since these buyers don't actually own their homes, they do not qualify for Aquabrass wrranty protection.
+But, since these buyers don't actually own their homes, they do not qualify for Aquabrass warranty protection.

 Moreover, if the buyer owns a home at the time of purchase, it does not appear that she must continue to own that same home for the warranty to remain in force.
+That omission has some interesting consequences.

 Consider these scenarios: